 If you have been diagnosed with a herniated disc, you may be considering the type of treatment options available to you.
 Many patients worry that surgery might be the only option to alleviate the chronic pain and symptoms they are experiencing.
-However, the standard process of treatment for a herniated disc begins with conservative treatment, such as physical therapy, and then slowly progresses into a surgical treatment if needed.
+However, the standard process of treatment for a herniated disc begins with conservative treatment and then slowly progresses into a surgical treatment if needed.
 While there are always exceptions to the rule, most mildly herniated discs can be effectively treated with conservative therapies.

 We encourage you to take a moment to research all of the treatment options available to you for your herniated disc.
 Many patients are able to effectively treat the symptoms associated with a herniated disc without having to undergo surgery.
-If you have any questions as you research, please do not hesitate to reach out to our Care Team for answers.
+If you have any questions as you research, please do not hesitate to contact the dedicated team at Laser Spine Institute for answers.
 We are here to help guide you to the best treatment option for your needs.

 Conservative treatments for a herniated disc

-Typically, the first step to treating your herniated disc is to consult your physician about a conservative treatment plan that fits your lifestyle and your medical needs.
-Conservative treatment includes any type of treatment that is not surgical, and ranges from pain medication to physical therapy.
-The purpose of conservative treatment is to position the spine back to the normal position and then strengthen the muscles surrounding the spine so that the spine does not move out of alignment again.
-Additionally, the purpose of conservative treatments such as pain medication and injections is to relieve the pain and symptoms associated with a herniated disc.
+Typically, the first step to treating your herniated disc is to consult your doctor about a conservative treatment plan that fits your lifestyle and your medical needs.
+Conservative treatment includes any type of treatment that is nonsurgical.
+The purpose of conservative treatment is to return the spine to its normal position and then strengthen the muscles surrounding the spine so that it doesn’t move out of alignment again.
+Additionally, the purpose of conservative treatments is to relieve the pain and symptoms associated with a herniated disc.